NREL/openstudio-calibration-gem/lib/measures/TimeseriesObjectiveFunction/README.md

 **Model Dependent:** false

 ### Year in csv data timestamp
-Is the Year in the csv data timestamp => mm:dd:yy or mm:dd (true/false)
+Is the Year in the csv data timestamp => mm/dd/yyyy or mm/dd (true/false)
 **Name:** year,
 **Type:** Boolean,
 **Units:** ,